brunomaga/brunomaga.github.io/_posts/2024-08-30-GPT-lite-sequence-parallelism.md

 > As for attention, the Q (query) of each token needs to compute with the KV (key and value) of all tokens in the same sequence.
 Hence, CP requires additional all-gather across GPUs to collect the full sequence of KV.
 Correspondingly, reduce-scatter should be applied to the activation gradients of KV in backward propagation.
 To reduce activation memory footprint, each GPU only stores the KV of a sequence chunk in forward and gathers KV again in backward.

+In practice, to compute the attention module, one process needs its subset/chunk of queries, but needs the keys and values of the full sentence.
+The rationale is the following: take the attention head computation $$softmax \left(QK^T \right)V$$, where all tensors are shaped `B, T, E`.
+If each process holds a subset of rows in $$Q$$ as $$Q_p$$ with shape `B, T/P, E`, then the dot-product $$Q_p K^T$$ will have shape `B, T/P, T`, that will be multiplied by $$V$$, resulting in the chunk of the attention related to that process with shape `B, T/P, E`.

-In practice, one process needs its subset/chunk of queries, but needs the keys and values of the full sentence.
-This has two main drawbacks: an additional `all_gather` step to collect the full K and V, and the memory overhead to store those two tensors in full form.
+Requiring the full key and value tensors has two main drawbacks: an additional `all_gather` step to collect the full K and V, and the memory overhead to store those two tensors in full form.
 This is not ideal, therefore, in the following methods, we will look onto how to also parallelise the attention layer.

 ## Ulysses sentence parallelism